 Stay tuned for more MSSQL DBA Tips and SQL Scripts to enhance your SQL Server administration skills!

-One response to “Get Database FileNames and Paths in SQL Server”
+One thought on “Get Database FileNames and Paths in SQL Server”